Accessing eresources from home

 Your Library card may have expired or we may not have your Victorian address.
 To check if this is the case:

-- Go to the catalogue and sign in (top right).
+- Go to the catalogue and sign in by clicking on 'Guest' (top right).

-- Click on 'My account' in the top right, then check the 'Personal settings'.
+- Click on your name, then 'My account', then check under 'Personal details'.

 - If no address shows, or the address isn't Victorian, you'll need to have those details updated.
 If the expiry date of your card has passed, you'll need to renew it.